-The following may interact with OVIDREL:
+The following may interact with Ovidrel:

-Please inform your doctor and pharmacist if you are taking or have taken any other medications, even those not requiring a prescription.
+Please inform your healthcare professional and pharmacist if you are taking or have taken any other medications, even those not requiring a prescription.

-How to take OVIDREL:
+How to take Ovidrel:

-OVIDREL (choriogonadotropin alfa) offers the ease of use and convenience available with subcutaneous administration.
-Please familiarize yourself with the following instructions in order to understand how to self-administer OVIDREL.
+Ovidrel (choriogonadotropin alfa) offers the ease of use and convenience available with subcutaneous administration.
+Please familiarize yourself with the following instructions in order to understand how to self-administer Ovidrel.

-Directions for Administration of OVIDREL in Pre-filled Syringe
+Directions for Administration of Ovidrel in Pre-filled Syringe

 OVIDREL in pre-filled syringes is intended for a single subcutaneous injection.
 Any unused material should be discarded.
 Ask your health care provider on how to dispose of used syringes and medicines no longer required.
-OVIDREL may be self-administered by the patient.
+Ovidrel may be self-administered by the patient.

-Follow the directions below for injecting OVIDREL
+Follow the directions below for injecting Ovidrel